OctopusDeploy/docs/docs/deployment-examples/terraform-deployments/plan-terraform/index.md

 ---
-title: Planning Changes Made by Terraform Templates
+title: Planning changes made by Terraform templates
-description: Planning changes made by applying or destroying terraform templates
+description: Planning changes made by applying or destroying Terraform templates
 ---

 The Terraform `plan` command is used to identify changes that would be executed if a template was applied or destroyed.
 This information is useful to confirm the intended changes before they are executed.